ectomlin/jekyll-minimal-theme/_posts/2016-09-14-first-post.md

 ---
 layout: post
-title: "This is my Title"
+title: "This is my first post"
 ---

 This is some text!